 Claimants have a responsibility to accurately report work and earnings as well as other types of payments they may receive.
 To ensure that benefits are paid to claimants who are eligible, DWD routinely audits claims for Unemployment Insurance benefits.
 Claimants must pay close attention to other reporting requirements as well, to prevent being overpaid.
 Refer to the Claimant Handbook for complete details on all eligibility requirements.
 Use the links below for details on reporting accurately.

-- Look for work as directed by your local WorkOne Center.
+- Look for work as directed by your local WorkOne Career Center.

 - File an appeal on time.